This stacked meringue torte is layered with lemon cream and topped with fresh berries for the ultimate light spring dessert!

-- 4 tablespoon unsalted butter
+- 4 tablespoons unsalted butter

-- 8 oz heavy whipping cream
+- 6 oz heavy whipping cream

-- ½ cup fresh raspberries
+- ½ cup fresh berries

 - ¼ cup sliced almonds, toasted (optional)

 - Beat the egg whites.
 Place the egg whites in the bowl of a stand mixer fitted with the whisk attachment.
 Beat egg whites on high until foamy.
 Add vanilla, vinegar and salt.
 Beat on high until stiff peaks begin to form, approximately 1 minute.
 Add half the sugar and beat until glossy and stiff peaks have formed.
 Add the remaining sugar and beat until incorporated and meringue is smooth; 2-3 minutes total.

-- Divide the mixture evenly between the 3 circles on the parchment paper.
+- Make the disks.
+Divide the mixture evenly between the 3 circles on the parchment paper.
 Using the back of a large spoon, smooth into circles to fill the outline, ensuring the thickness of the circle is even.
 Bake for 2 hours and 15 minutes.
 Once baking is complete, turn off the oven.
 Leaving the door closed to let the meringue cool in the over for at least one hour.